Administrative and jurisdictional remedies in the industrial property field: a comparative study between the Congolese system and Bangui Agreement

 II.
 Jurisdictional remedy

 A. Viewpoint of the Bangui Agreement

-We think that as the system consecrated by the Bangui Agreement is imperfect, since it does not establish a supranational jurisdiction of intellectual property, which it should be possible to challenge the decisions of the Higher Appeal Commission.
+We think that as the system consecrated by the Bangui Agreement is imperfect since it does not establish a supranational jurisdiction of intellectual property, it should be possible to challenge the decisions of the Higher Appeal Commission.

-It should also be noted, however, that there is nothing prohibit the complainant to take simultaneously action in front of the Courts and Tribunals of the member states and the Organization, for instance, seeking to wipe out the effect of industrial property title.
+It should also be noted, however, that there is nothing prohibiting the complainant to take simultaneous action in front of the Courts and Tribunals of the member states and the Organization, for instance, seeking to wipe out the effect of industrial property title.

 B.Viewpoint of Congolese legislation

 In the Democratic Republic of the Congo, the jurisdictional remedy is exercised, in accordance with the Organic Law of October 15, 2016, relating to the organization, competence, and functioning of administrative jurisdictions order.